woow3d/addon_offset_object/README.md

 2. Open Blender.
 3. Go to:
 4. Select the file and click **Install**.
-5. Enable the add-on.
+5. Enable the add-on by checking its box.

 ---

 ## 🔹 Usage

-1. Select any object (Active Object).
+1. Select any object as the **Active Object**.
 2. Go to:
 3. Adjust the settings in **Redo Panel / F9**:
    - **Offset (mm):** Distance between objects.